alejandropg845/scrum-task-manager/README.md

 ## Deployment strategy

 ### Microservices (Development & Docker)
 In local development and Docker environments, the system runs as a fully distributed microservices architecture.
-Each service (Identity, Tasks, Gateway, etc.) operates in its own container, communicating via RabbitMQ and HTTP, replicating a production-grade enterprise environment.
+Each service (Identity, Tasks, Gateway, etc.) operates in its own container, communicating via RabbitMQ and HTTP.

 ### Monolithic adaptation (Azure production)
 For the live production demo on Azure, to adhere to the resource quotas of the `Azure Free Tier (F1)` (CPU/RAM limits), the services were consolidated into a single deployment unit (Monolith).